 Use BKC as the Destination, Then Check Your Exact Block, Hotel, Office, or Venue

-Before choosing the route, check the exact destination name.
-A hotel near BKC, an office in E Block, a venue near Jio World, a consulate appointment, and BKC City Park are not the same arrival problem.
-Some are good candidates for metro plus a short onward move.
-Others are better handled door-to-door by cab, especially if you arrive during heat, rain, late evening, or peak traffic.
+Before choosing the final leg, check the exact destination name.
+A hotel near BKC, an office in E Block, a venue near Jio World, a consulate appointment, and BKC City Park can require different road or station-side approaches.
+Use the metro when the station works for your exact address; use a cab when you need a specific building or gate drop-off.

-For this article, use BKC / Kotak BKC Metro Station as the public-transport anchor.
-Then use your actual building, hotel, venue, or block as the final target.
+For public transport, use Bandra-Kurla Complex (BKC / Kotak BKC) Metro Station as the Line 3 station.
+After arrival, use the actual building, hotel, venue, office, block, or gate as the final destination.

 From Mumbai Airport to BKC: Metro Line 3 vs Taxi for the Final Address